Fara2106/transient-architectural-phenomena-analysis/README.md

 # Analysis of Transient Architectural Phenomena

-This repository contains the code and tools used for the Master's thesis "Analisi dei Fenomeni Architetturali Transienti" (Analysis of Transient Architectural Phenomena) - University of Siena, Academic Year 2023-2024.
+This repository contains the code and tools used for the thesis "Analisi dei Fenomeni Architetturali Transienti" (Analysis of Transient Architectural Phenomena) - University of Siena, Academic Year 2023-2024.

 ## 📋 Project Overview